carlos-molina/tee-morello-performance-experiments/README.md

-# morello-attestable-performance-experiments
+# Attestable's performance evaluation

-Experiments executed on Morello Board compartments to evaluate some of its performance parameters.
+This repository contains some experiments executed on Morello Board compartments to evaluate some of its performance parameters.
+Our final aim is to evaluate the cost of instantiating attestables in the Morello Board.
+For example, how many of them can be instantiated.